You may wish to read an introduction to this section first.

 Lion of St. Mark (aka Winged Lion) which stood on one of the gates (it is now abandoned in a courtyard of Palazzo Garagnin Fanfogna).
 The inscription on the broken book is "Sub umbra alarum mearum protegam" (I will protect under the shadow of my wings)

 The Lion of St. Mark was removed from all monuments of Trał after the town was assigned to Yugoslavia at the end of WWI, because it was seen as an Italian symbol.
-In 1997 UNESCO inscribed Trał in their World Heritage List (external link - it opens in a separate page).
-They could have recommended that the Lions (or copies) were placed back where they had been for centuries to show full respect for the historical and artistic heritage of the town.
+In 1997 UNESCO inscribed Trał in their World Heritage List.
+They could have recommended that the Lions (or copies) were placed back where they had been for centuries to show respect for the historical and artistic heritage of the town.

 Camerlengo Castle; (inset) damaged Winged Lion